2026 NFL Draft TE Class: Every Top Tight End Prospect Ranked and Graded

 The 2026 TE Class at a Glance

-For dynasty leagues, this is one of the better TE classes in five years.
-Two or three of these players project as TE1 options in PPR formats within two seasons of landing in the right spot.
+For dynasty leagues, this is a strong TE class with three players who project as TE1 options in PPR formats within two seasons of landing in the right spot.

 Tier 1: First-Round Talents